ClayAucoin/codex-lv2-may-2025/guides/week6-APIs-and-postman/lesson-3-weather-app.md

 4. Build a Bootstrap card displaying the weather
 5. Use `setText()` to populate the data
 6. **Bonus:** Add the same button functionality to each city page!

+**What this accomplishes:** Expanding your weather app to multiple cities demonstrates how to scale a project and manage multiple files effectively.
+This step teaches you about project organization, code reuse, and how to maintain consistency across similar pages.
+It also shows how the skills you learned for one city can be applied systematically to create a comprehensive multi-city weather application.

 **Example file structure:**
 ```